What is Johne’s Disease?

 Once infection is present on a farm it is important to limit opportunities for calves to swallow the bacteria by removing the sources of infection and maintaining excellent standards of calf hygiene.
 The more successfully this is done, the fewer calves will be infected and the healthier they will be.
 Any faecal culture or PCR test positive animals should be selected for culling and kept well away from calves before they leave the farm.
 By the time an infected animal tests positive on blood or milk it is highly likely to be shedding the bacteria in dung and milk, and these animals should therefore be prioritised for culling since while they remain in the herd they are a source of contamination of the calving environment.
 It is very important to keep the calving pens and calf rearing areas of the farm separate from each other and clean.
 Remember, that a high standard of hygiene within the calf environment is crucial, i.e. calf areas must be kept clean and free of adult cattle dung.
 These measures will not only help protect them from Johne’s disease but also from other bacteria and viruses, particularly those causing diarrhea and pneumonia.
 Importantly, the bacteria causing Johne’s disease can be transmitted in colostrum and milk, both through the direct excretion of the bacteria in the milk of MAP infected cows and the contamination of milk with faeces e.g. dung-contaminated teats.
 For this reason, the use of colostrum or milk from infected cows, or ELISA test positive cows which are yet to have infection confirmed with a faecal culture or PCR test, should be avoided.
 This includes avoiding the use of pooled milk and colostrum or waste milk where any of the contributing cows are test positive.
 The more years you have been rearing calves and keeping them away from bacteria causing Johne’s disease the healthier and overall more productive they will be when they become cows as each generation improves on the one before.

 The Irish Johne's Control Programme has available a number of aids and supports to help you manage the risk of Johne’s disease in your herd.
-For further information about the programme or to find out about the ways in which you can prevent or control Johne’s disease on your farm, contact your veterinary practitioner.
+For further information about the programme click here or to find out about the ways in which you can prevent or control Johne’s disease on your farm, contact your veterinary practitioner or subscribe to the free JD Bulletin.

 To download a copy of this fact sheet click here